McNester/AlgoLabo/README.md

 - IntelliJ IDEA

 ### Installing (Mac/Linux)
-A step by step series of examples that tell you how to get everything running.
+A step by step series of steps that tell you how to get everything running.

 1. **Go to the Idea working directory:**
 ```sh